 Federal Immigration Crimes

-Because immigration law is so complex and nuanced, it is ill-advised to try and tackle an illegal
+Immigration law is complex and nuanced, and it is ill-advised to try and tackle an illegal

 Why Work with My NJ Immigration Firm?

-charged with a crime, have reentered illegally, or need help determining your eligibility for
+charged with a crime, have reentered the country illegally, or need help determining your eligibility for

 waivers, I can lead you in the right direction.
 As a

 New Jersey Immigration Attorney, I am qualified to advocate for you as you face legal trouble, and I have

 Types of Cases We Handle